Babinci/Markdown_Documentations/supabase_general_docs/roles-superuser.md

-Database

-# Roles, superuser access and unsupported operations
+# Roles, Superuser Access and Unsupported Operations

-* * *

 Supabase provides the default `postgres` role to all instances deployed.
 Superuser access is not given as it allows destructive operations to be performed on the database.